Social Icons

 Directed by Antoine Fuqua

-I do not know if this is what we need now, because Hollywood has drained every juice out of making hits that, I was not even excited to go see this film.
-And judging by the numbers this film pulled from the Box Office, I guess I was not the only one who felt the film business is having a hard time producing movies we will all want to see.
+I’m not sure if this is what we need right now, as Hollywood has drained all the creativity out of making hits.
+I wasn’t even excited to see this film, and judging by its Box Office numbers, I’m not the only one who feels the film industry is struggling to produce movies we actually want to watch.

 Blue Beetle (2023)